MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 The **Bank Acc.
 Reconciliation** page offers automatic matching functionality based on a matching of text on a bank statement line (left pane) with text on one or more bank account ledger entries (right pane).
 Note that you can overwrite the suggested automatic matching, and you can choose to not use automatic matching at all.
 For more information, see [To match bank statement lines with bank account ledger entries manually](bank-how-reconcile-bank-accounts-separately.md#to-match-bank-statement-lines-with-bank-account-ledger-entries-manually).

-Auto-matching matches entries based on a set of payment application rules.
-For more information, see [Set Up Rules for Automatic Application of Payments](receivables-how-set-up-payment-application-rules.md).
 You can investigate the basis for matches by using the **Match Details** action.
 For example, the details will include the names of the fields that contained matching values.

 1. On the **Bank Acc.
 Reconciliation** page, choose the **Match Automatically**. **The Match Bank Entries** page opens.
 2. In the **Transaction Date Tolerance (Days)** field, specify the span of days before and after the bank account ledger entry posting date within which the function will search for matching transaction dates in the bank statement.